dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Installing_Ubuntu24.04.md

 ## Step 7.
 Insert your flashdrive if you haven’t already

 ## Step 8.
 Restart your computer – The Ubuntu installer should immediately show up
-- If it does not, restart and hold F12 throughout shows up up
+- If it does not, restart and hold F12 throughout the reboot until it appears
--

 ## Step 9.
 Fill all of your preferences

 ## Step 10.
 When you reach the “What do you want to do” section, click install Ubuntu.